RomanVytak/enjoy2.0/readme.md

 This repository contains a modern, modular WordPress theme developed by **PlumPix**, powered by Gulp, Webpack, SCSS, and Babel.
 All source files are located in the `src/` directory and compiled into a clean, optimized WordPress theme ready for production.

-> ⚠️ **Note:** This project is actively developed and continuously maintained by our team.
+> 🚧 **This project is currently under development**.
+Some features, content, and styles may be incomplete or subject to change.

 ## 🚀 Tech Stack